rodriguezandresed/bash-script-training/README.md

+#This repository contains the training environment and notes I used while completing the Bash Script Training by David Bombal

 Bash is a shell, that allows us to enter commands and represent them as output

 This command allows us to see  which shell we're currently using